 For decades, Bristolians have campaigned to change the name of Colston Hall.
 Edward Colston’s crimes are well known, and many people believe that it is wrong that he should be honoured by having a prestigious cultural venue named after him.
-In our own campaign for a name change, we ran a petition, organized a series of awareness-raising events, led informative public walks, promoted the Colston Hall consultation, lobbied the board, worked with the media.
+In our own campaign for a name change, we ran a petition, organized a series of awareness-raising events, led informative public walks, promoted the Colston Hall consultation, lobbied the Board of Trustees and worked with the media.
 We argued that:

 - The name of the hall should be changed so that it no longer honours Edward Colston.

 - The refurbished and renamed hall should permanently incorporate a historical display acknowledging Edward Colston’s crimes against humanity, and more generally, the history and legacies of slavery and abolition.